sebastiantoh/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 This feature gives an approximate result for contacts whose name is similar to any of the given keywords.
-This means that there is no guarantee that all contacts in the result will always be similar to some given keyword.
-This also means that there is no guarantee that all contacts not in the result are not similar to some given keyword.
 </div>

 **Example**: